I’m telling you: the Doxy Die Cast must be the prettiest wand vibrator ever to grace this earth. Read on for my Doxy Die Cast review!

 So.
 Umm.
-Love?
-Love it?
-LOVE IT!
+I LOVE IT!
 IT’S SO PRETTY!

 Sex toy manufacturers have tried to make wand-style vibrators look good before.
 There was LELO’s stab at the Smart Wand, which resulted in a streamlined (albeit crummy, in my opinion) wand.
 There was the newer Mystic Wand, which tried to be serious and demure.
 But none of these were really pretty.
 And there was, of course, Doxy’s original wand, but that didn’t make your clit flutter with the sheer sight of it or anything.